abdulsomod1/portfolio-project/README.md

 # Portfolio project 1

-> The project contains some information about the owner of the page.
+> The project contains some information about the owner of the.

 ![screenshot](./app_screenshot.png)